kawu/nerf/README.md

     nerf ner model.bin input.txt

-Data anotated with recognized entities will be printed to `stdout`.
+Anotated data will be printed to `stdout`.
 Remember that each sentence in the input file should be in a separate line.